Brightify/Reactant/docs/tutorials/notes.md

 }
 ```

-**NOTE**: I'm using 2-space tabs in these short and cute snippets to achieve better readability.
+**NOTE**: I'm using 2-space tabs in these cute short snippets to achieve better readability.
 Try reading 4-space tab code on a phone!
 If you want to inspect the code in its full glory, the whole project can be found  [here](https://github.com/MatyasKriz/reactant-notes).
 Pasting the code to Xcode from the snippets should automatically convert indentation to your preferred size, if it does not, use `Ctrl+I` on selected code to indent it correctly.

 Okay, lots of new code, so I owe you an explanation.